How to Get Free Audiobooks: 7 Easy Options

 If you’re looking for a particular book, use the search function on the site.
 If the book you want is not available, go to the forum and suggest that someone record an audiobook version for you to download.

 If reading more books is one of your goals, I encourage you to try audiobooks as a way to get through more titles in less time.
-While some audiobooks may be costly, you can use many of the above ways to get free audiobooks to save money.
+While some audiobooks are costly, you can use many of the above ways to get free audiobooks to save money.

-What are other resources you’ve used to listen to audiobooks for free?
+What are other resources you’ve used to listen to books on tape for free?
 How many books do you tend to read on average per month or per year?
 Do you pay money to read what you like or do you look for free options?